UK 261 Flight Delay & Cancellation Compensation - Know Your Rights

 How to Claim UK 261 Flight Compensation

-If your flight to or from the UK was delayed, canceled, or overbooked, you could be entitled to up to £520 in compensation as per the UK 261 regulations.
+If your flight to or from the UK was delayed, cancelled, or overbooked, you could be entitled to up to £520 in compensation as per the UK 261 regulations.
 Here’s a step-by-step guide to ensure airlines pay compensation for flight disruptions.

 Step-by-Step Guide to Making a Compensation Claim